 My first time went shockingly well.
 I sat there so very proud of myself (and looking fabulous by the way!).
 The very first time I cut my hair in my entire life, it came out BETTER than any hair stylist had done in the previous TWO YEARS!
 Tell me THAT’S not a confidence booster! 🙂

 It’s not for everyone, I get it, but for me, it’s worked out great.
-I’ve been saving money and cutting my own hair ever since!
+I’ve been saving money on hair cuts and cutting my own hair ever since!

 A couple follow up tips I’ve learned.
 Style your hair after you cut it as you normally do.
 I like to straighten my hair afterwards, no heat protectant, and I don’t wash it for 2 days.
 It seems that for me, not only does styling my hair after I’m done cutting it, allow me to ‘check my work’ and I can see if something needs to be cut to perfect the haircut, but it also sets my hairstyle how I like it.
 It’s like training my hair to do what I want it to do.
 It’s like your hair says, “Yes, I will be beautiful for you,” and maybe that is why I seem to have a lot of good hair days. 🙂